platformatic/platformatic/docs/getting-started/quick-start-guide.md

 	http://localhost:3042/movies
 ```

-You should receive a response from your API like this:
+You should receive a response similar to this:

 ```json
 {"id":1,"title":"Hello Platformatic DB"}
 ```
+This means that the movie was successfully added to your database

-#### Get all movies
+#### Get All Movies

+To fetch all movies stored in your database, use the following command

 ```bash
 curl http://localhost:3042/movies
 ```

-You should receive a response from your API like this, with an array
-containing all the movies in your database:
+The response will be an array containing all the movies:

 ```json
 [{"id":1,"title":"Hello Platformatic DB"}]